ted-ncg/labs/01-validate-setup.md

    Note: If you already had a settings.xml file, then just add the <proxies> section to it, leaving the rest of the file as-is.

 ## Proxying Git

+**NOTE:** Only follow these directions if the developer onboarding page didn't work for you.

 If **git** can't connect (some error like `unable to access '...'` or `Couldn't resolve host '...'`), then you may need to set up a proxy like this: